-Natural and cultural sounds awaken a sense of awe that connects us to the splendor of national parks, and have a powerful effect on our emotions, attitudes and memories.
-From the mysterious calls of bugling elk in the Rocky Mountains to the patriotic, bugling trumpets heard across a historic battlefield, these sounds are part of a web of natural and cultural resources that the National Parks protects under the Organic Act.
-The sounds heard in each national park are uniquely special to that place.
+The natural and cultural sounds in national parks awaken a sense of wonder that connects us to the unique qualities of these places.
+They have a powerful effect on our emotions, attitudes, and memories, and bring awareness of our surroundings.
+From the mysterious calls of bugling elk in mountains, to the patriotic, bugling trumpets heard across a historic battlefield, these sounds are part of a web of natural and cultural resources that the National Parks protects under the Organic Act.
 NPS invites you to experience our parks through this world of sound.

 Students Advance Acoustic Research

 Undergraduates work with acoustical data collected in national parks to analyze a spectrum of natural and human-caused sounds.

 NPS scientists use audio recordings to assess biodiversity in forest areas impacted by fire within Sequoia & Kings Canyon National Parks.